kyma-incubator/compass/docs/connector/08-02-maintain-secure-connection-with-compass.md

     }
     ```

     The response contains a renewed client certificate signed by the Kyma Certificate Authority (CA), certificate chain, and the CA certificate.

+4. Decode the certificate chain.

+    The returned certificates and the certificate chain are base64-encoded and need to be decoded before use.
+    To decode the certificate chain, run:

+    ```bash
+    base64 -d {CERTIFICATE_CHAIN}
+    ```

 >**NOTE:** To learn how to revoke a client certificate, read [this](08-03-revoke-client-certificate.md) document.